 - Mental health and substance use disorder services

-- UDOH expects to receive authorization to begin paying for residential treatment of substance use disorders soon
+- Including residential treatment of substance use disorders

 - Physical and occupational therapy